SCOPE OF THIS CHAPTER

 Where permission is sought from parents and carers and denied, the manager must determine whether to proceed, and record the reasons for the decision they make.

-Each agency has a duty to assist and provide information in support of child protection enquiries.
+Each agency has a duty under Working Together to Safeguard Children to assist and provide information in support of child protection enquiries.
 When requested to do so by Children's social care, professionals from other parts of the local authority such as housing, schools and those in health organisations have a duty to cooperate under Section 27 of the Children Act 1989 by assisting the local authority in carrying out its Children's social care functions.
 The social worker must contact the other agencies involved with the child to inform them that a child protection enquiry has been initiated and to seek their views.
 The checks should be undertaken directly with involved professionals and not through messages with intermediaries.
 The relevant agency should be informed of the reason for the enquiry, whether or not parental consent has been obtained and asked for their assessment of the child in the light of information presented.

 2. Immediate Protection